Accenture/mercury-composable/guides/CHAPTER-2.md

 When you are using a reactive libaries in your function, your function can return a "Mono" reactive response object using the Spring Reactor Core library.
 This feature is available only in Java.

+For simplicity, we support only the Mono reactive response object.
+If you use other types of reactive APIs, please convert them into a Mono in the return value.

 For example, a reactive user function may look like this: